Please "like" and "share" this page and the individual pages you visit here.

 Note: These are the Y'hudey Ashkenazim, the "Jews of Ashkenaz".
 These Jews are descended from the medieval Jewish communities that lived along the Rhine in Germany from Alsace in the south to the Rhineland in the north prior to the Shoah (Holocaust).
-Some researchers believe the origin of this term (and people) may reach back to the days of Noach (Noah).
+Some researchers believe the origin of this term (and possibly people) may reach back to the days of Noach (Noah).
 This is because I Chronicles 1:6 references among the descendents of Gomer (son of Japheth, son of Noah) a son named Ashchenaz.
 These Jews, which numerically dominate Klal Israel today, are believed by many to have descended from Noah's son Japheth rather than from Shem (as the Semitic Jews).
-Remember that Judaism is not a race, its a Covenant relationship peopled by different races, some Semitic, some not.
+Remember that Judaism is not a race, its a Covenant relationship peopled by different races, some are Semitic, most are not.
 The Caucasians of Europa (including those Aryans of the Rhineland) descended through Noach's son Japheth according to the Bible, making this connection plausible if not likely.
 Japheth's descendants were instructed to live with and support the Shemites or sons of Shem (Genesis 9:27).
 It is certainly plausible that early Caucasian converts to Am Israel passed this family name along.

 - As "Adoh-nigh" by the Sephardim (Hispanic and Middle Eastern Jews) and others.

 Regardless of pronunciation, "Adonai" is usually translated as LORD (or L-RD), proclaiming that the Named One is LORD over all lords.
-In the following verse note how the Sacred Name has been rendered as "ADONAI."Exodus 20:7 "You are not to use lightly the name of ADONAI your God, because ADONAI will not leave unpunished someone who uses his name lightly.Whereas the Judaica Press Version has it this way:Exodus 20:7 You shall not take the name of the Lord, your God, in vain, for the Lord will not hold blameless anyone who takes His name in vain.
+In the following verse note how the Sacred Name has been rendered as "ADONAI."Exodus 20:7 "You are not to use lightly the name of ADONAI your G-d, because ADONAI will not leave unpunished someone who uses his name lightly.Whereas the Judaica Press Version has it this way:Exodus 20:7 You shall not take the name of the Lord, your G-d, in vain, for the Lord will not hold blameless anyone who takes His name in vain.

 HaShemWe more frequently employ the title HaShem outside of Scripture reading and certain prayers.

-"HaShem" means that He is "the-Name" -- "the Name of four letters": the Tetragrammeton in Greek).
-This ascribed title proclaims that the Named One is KING over all kings.
+"HaShem" affirms that He is "the-Name" -- the Name of Four Letters or Tetragrammeton in Greek.
+This ascribed title proclaims that the Named One is KING and MASTER over all kings and all masters.
 For religious Jews and Noahidim the Named One is both King of kings and Lord of lords.
-And He is eternally echad and indivisible.
+And He is eternally echad, the indivisible One.

 Therefore if because of a slip of the tongue, one mentions [G-d's] name in vain, he should immediately hurry to praise, glorify and venerate it, so that it will not have been mentioned in vain.
 What is implied?
 If he mentions G-d's name, he should say: "Blessed be He for all eternity," "He is great and exceedingly praiseworthy," or the like, so that it will not have been [mentioned entirely] in vain (Mishneh Torah, Laws of Vows 12:11).

 Note that the Sacred Name is never used in the Christian New Testament (in neither the Greek nor the Aramaic versions).
-There it is only present as part of other words and proper names like hallelujah ("praise Yah") and Yochanan (John: "Yah is gracious").
+There it is only present as part of other words and proper names like hallelujah ("praise Yah") and Yochanan ("Yah is gracious").
 In the New Testament the title generally translated as "Lord" comes from the Greek word kurios.
-Often kurios is not referring to God at all (for instance at Matthew 10:24, II Corinthians 8:9 etc).
+Often kurios is not referring to G-d at all (for instance at Matthew 10:24, II Corinthians 8:9 etc).
 This word, like the word ba'al, often means "master" or one in authority, as with the European titles "lords" and "ladies."
 The intended meaning of this title must always be determined from the context in which it is used.
-The Sacred Name however only refers to the One True God.
+The Sacred Name however only refers to the One True G-d.

 "The latter used to say... make a fence round the Torah."
 Aboth 1.1Deuteronomy 22:8 When you build a new house, you shall make a guard rail for your roof, so that you shall not cause blood [to be spilled] in your house, that the one who falls should fall from it [the roof].